 It integrates with Google Analytics for actionable data.
 And it even comes with built-in support for blogging.

+You keep 85% of the profits when selling photo prints through SmugMug.
 You can customize price lists for your clients.
-And you can let them select their favourite images and bulk download.
+And you can let them select their favorite images and download them in bulk.

-There are blocks for video, social feeds, text and other features to make it more customizable.
+Some say that SmugMug isn’t as intuitive as some website builders.
+The templates are attractive but not very flexible.
+But there are blocks for video, social feeds, text, and other features to make it more customizable.

 Conclusion: Best Platforms to Sell Photography Prints

 My best advice for selling your photography prints online or growing your photography business is to diversify!
 This applies whether you’re selling photography prints or stock.
 Don’t rely on photography sites with one sales method or platform if you want to increase your visibility.